anteo/echopen/README.md

 Interactions with each wrapper will automatically trigger the corresponding changes to the OpenAPI specification, and this can be directly modified as well both before the server is started, or on the fly when serving the spec to clients through the API.

+Certain objects in OpenAPI specs can either be a value or a reference to a value elsewhere in the specification.
+See [openapi/v3.1.0/ref.go](./openapi/v3.1.0/ref.go) for the `Ref[T any]` struct type.
+This uses generics, requiring Go 1.18+. echOpen is tested against the last three major Go versions.

 ## Features

 - Full access to both the underlying echo engine with support for groups, and the generated OpenAPI schema.